ThisIsJackieShi/sudokuNet/README.md

 <img src="example_step_solution.jpg" alt="image-20211214192537108" style="zoom:67%;" />

+You can also play around with our provided colab notebook file: [a link](https://github.com/ThisIsJackieShi/sudokuNet/sudokuNet.ipynb)

 ## Video

 a 2-3 minute long video where you explain your project and the above information